realDunkin/fnfmegapack/README.md

 - Windows 32 Bit: Can't Compile Yet
 - MacOS: Can't Compile Yet
 - Linux: Can't Compile Yet
-- Android: Keeps Crashing, help me
+- Android: Next Update!
+Not all devices maybe be able to run it tho, im not gonna 'optimize' it.